-Label Description Ethertype for This field specifies the Ether type used for custom S-ports.
-This is customer S-Ports a global setting for all custom S-ports.
-Port The switch port number to which the following settings will be Port applied.
+Label Description Ethertype for customer This field specifies the Ether type used for custom S-ports.
+This S-Ports is a global setting for all custom S-ports.
+Dout The switch port number to which the following settings will be Port applied.
 Port can be one of the following types: Unaware, Customer Port type (C-port), Service (S-port), Custom Service (S-custom-port).
-If port type is Unaware , all frames are classified to the port VLAN ID and tags are not removed.
+Port type If port type is Unaware, all frames are classified to the port VLAN ID and tags are not removed.
 Enable ingress filtering on a port by checking the box.
 This parameter affects VLAN ingress processing.
-If ingress filtering is Ingress Filtering enabled and the ingress port is not a member of the classified VLAN of the frame, the frame will be discarded.
+If ingress filtering Ingress Filtering is enabled and the ingress port is not a member of the classified VLAN of the frame, the frame will be discarded.
 By default, ingress filtering is disabled (no check mark).
 Determines whether the port accepts all frames or only Frame Type tagged/untagged frames.
 This parameter affects VLAN ingress processing.
 If the port only accepts tagged frames, untagged frames received on the port will be discarded.
 By default, the field is set to All.
 The allowed values are None or Specific .
 This parameter affects VLAN ingress and egress processing.
-If None is selected, a VLAN tag with the classified VLAN ID is inserted in frames transmitted on the port.
+If $\ensuremath{\mathbf{None}}$ is selected, a VLAN tag with the classified VLAN ID is inserted in frames transmitted on the port.
 This mode is normally used for ports connected to VLAN-aware switches.
 Tx tag should be set to Untag_pvid when this mode is used.
 Port VLAN Mode If Specific (the default value) is selected, a port VLAN ID can be configured (see below).
 Untagged frames received on the port are classified to the port VLAN ID.
 If VLAN awareness is disabled, all frames received on the port are classified to the port VLAN ID.
 If the classified VLAN ID of a frame transmitted on the port is different from the port VLAN ID, a VLAN tag with the classified VLAN ID will be inserted in the frame.
 Configures the VLAN identifier for the port.
-The allowed range of Port VLAN ID the values is 1 through 4095.
+The allowed range Don't VI.
+ANI ID of the values is 1 through 4095.
 The default value is 1.
-Note: The port must be a member of the same VLAN as the port VLAN ID.
+Port VLAN ID Note: The port must be a member of the same VLAN as the port VLAN ID.
 Determines egress tagging of a port.
 Untag_pvid: all VLANs Tx Tag except the configured PVID will be tagged.
 Tag_all: all VLANs are tagged.
-Untag_all : all VLANs are untagged.
+Untag_all: all VLANs are untagged.